 280. Exit Planet Dust (1995) - The Chemical Brothers

 Tod Rowlands and Ed Simons dropped their debut Exit Planet Dust after switching the "Dust" in their name to "Chemical", assumingly not to be confused with the blokes who did the Beastie Boys Paul's Boutique.
-It's splitting hairs when debating whether this is superior or not to the next and bigger selling Dig Your Own Hole, but I give this the nod if only because my favorite of the duo's song's "One Too Many Mornings" is here.
-In fact all the mellower moments on Planet Dust are the best, with "Chico's Groove" and the Beth Orton sung "Alive Alone" just standing-out more than the other excellent big beat jams.
+It is splitting hairs when debating whether this is superior or not to the next and bigger selling Dig Your Own Hole, but I give this the nod if only because my favorite of the duo's song's "One Too Many Mornings" is here.
+In fact all of the mellower moments on Planet Dust are the best, with "Chico's Groove" and the Beth Orton sung "Alive Alone" just standing-out more than the other excellent big beat jams.

 279. In Dark Purity (1999) - Monstrosity

 A well-enough respected placement in the Tampa, Florida death metal scene since their formation by Lee Harrison in 1990, the drummer has been dusting Monstrosity off every couple of years for another album and always a new line-up.
-The constant instability in the band, occasional tough break, (both Corpsegrinder as a founder and Pat O'Brien as a near member were stolen away by the genre's poster boys Cannibal Corpse), and straight-up year In Dark Purity was released all join forces to make it one terribly underrated offering.
+The constant instability in the band, occasional tough break, (both Corpsegrinder as a founder and Pat O'Brien as a near member were stolen away by the genre's poster boys Cannibal Corpse), and the straight-up nu-metal dominating year that In Dark Purity was released all join forces to make it a terribly underrated offering.
 I bought it on the strength of hearing "Perpetual War" and "Hymns of Tragedy", but everywhere else, the heaviness likewise abides.

 278. The Mantle (2002) - Agalloch